Heegaard Floer homology and integer surgeries on links: Truncation

 \section{Truncation}

-In practice, if one wants to compute the Heegaard Floer homology groups $\HFm(Y_\Lambda(L), \ux)$ using Theorem~\ref{thm:surgery}, it is helpful to replace the infinite direct product from \eqref{eq:chl} with a finite one.
-We refer to this procedure as {\em horizontal truncation}.
-It can be done along the same lines as the corresponding argument in the case of surgery on knots, see \cite[Section 4.1]{IntSurg}.
-In Section~\ref{sec:unknot} we explain how horizontal truncation works in the simple case of $+1$ surgery on the unknot, and we also justify our use of direct products rather than direct sums.
-In Section~\ref{sec:hopf} we show how the truncation technique can be used to arrive at an explicit computation in the case of surgeries on the Hopf link.
-Then, in Section~\ref{sec:truncate}, we describe a general way of doing horizontal truncation, for surgery on an arbitrary link.
+As noted near the end of Section~\ref{sec:prelim}, in order to calculate the Heegaard Floer homology groups $\HFm(Y_\Lambda(L), \ux)$ using Theorem~\ref{thm:surgery}, it is helpful to replace the infinite direct product from \eqref{eq:chl} with a finite one.
+This is called {\em horizontal truncation}, and we saw a few instances of it in Sections~\ref{sec:unknot} and \ref{sec:hopf}.
+In Section~\ref{sec:truncate} below, we will describe a general way of doing horizontal truncation, for surgery on an arbitrary link.

 Even after horizontal truncation, the direct product in \eqref{eq:chl} is still an infinite-dimensional $\ff$-vector space, due to the fact that each term is a free module over a ring of power series.
 However, in Section~\ref{sec:algebra} we show that the power series ring can be replaced (essentially without any loss of information) by a finite-dimensional polynomial ring.
 This process is called {\em vertical truncation}, and is done by setting large powers of the $U$ variables to zero.
 By combining horizontal and vertical truncation, we can replace the right hand side of \eqref{eq:chl} with a finite-dimensional chain complex.
 In Section~\ref{sec:another}, we describe an alternate way of doing so, by applying a slightly different horizontal truncation to the vertically truncated complex.
 In Section~\ref{sec:twt}, we alter the combined truncation procedure from Section~\ref{sec:another} further, by adding certain ``crossover maps''.
 We call the result a {\em folded truncation} of the original complex.
 Folded truncation will play an important role in the proof of Theorem~\ref{thm:surgery} presented in Section~\ref{sec:proof}.